adelbordbari/adelbordbari.github.io/_posts/2024-04-21-my-first-job.md

 I used the atomic system, where I had `atoms` as my indivisible UI elements, and went up to `templates` that would be full pages.

 ### challenges
 My biggest challenge at first routing.
-I just couldn't get around the ideas but the tutorial from ui.dev finally helped me get the idea.
-I also watched many hours of courses and tutorials, most significantly other than that, most of the challenges were minor, that include
+I couldn't get around the ideas but the tutorial from [ui.dev](ui.dev) finally helped me get the idea.
+I also watched many hours of courses and tutorials, most significantly [React - The Complete Guide 2024 (incl.
+Next.js, Redux) by Maximilian Schwarzmüller](https://www.udemy.com/course/react-the-complete-guide-incl-redux/?couponCode=24T3MT53024). the course is pervasive.
+However, I still feel guilty to have skipped the last few chapters.

+other than that, most of the challenges were minor. to name some:
 - CSS transition/animations: every click was animated and there were many moving parts.
 - Google login: finally made easy by using [react-oauth/google](https://www.npmjs.com/package/@react-oauth/google)
 - the breadcrumb